-Around the "reactor process", whose design and performances are defined to fulfil the basic requirements (power level, ranges of operating temperatures, efficiency, potential for fissile creation, potential for waste management, etc.), the safety related architecture is build up to insure the operability, the availability, and the safety of the system.
-As already indicated, the safety architecture is a complex multidimensional set of material (active and / or passive systems and components) and immaterial provisions (intrinsic characteristics, procedures) (cf. §1.1 and Appendix 1).
+Around the "reactor process", whose design and performances are defined to fulfil the basic requirements (power level, ranges of operating temperatures, efficiency, potential for fissile creation, potential for waste management, etc.), a safety related architecture is build up to insure the operability, the availability, and the safety of the system.
+As already indicated, the safety architecture is a complex set of material (active and / or passive systems and components) and immaterial provisions (intrinsic characteristics, procedures).